Buffalo Sabres Odds

 This mostly includes the same bets available before the opening faceoff at odds that are in flux based on score, time, and momentum.
 However, live Buffalo Sabres betting also includes period-by-period bets and a bigger number of in-game props.

-Recent Sabres stat leaders
+Recent Sabres Draft Picks

 Here are the Buffalo Sabres’ first-round picks over the past five years: